learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 # ripgrep

 `ripgrep` is definitely becoming a popular alternative (if not the most popular) to `grep` command.
 Editors like [Visual Studio Code](https://code.visualstudio.com/updates/v1_11) and [Atom](https://github.com/atom/fuzzy-finder/pull/369) are using `ripgrep` to power their search offerings.
 The major selling point is its default behavior for recursive search and speed.
-The project doesn't aim to be compatible with POSIX and behavior varies wrt `GNU grep` in terms of features, option names, output style, regular expressions, etc.
+The project doesn't aim to be compatible with POSIX and behavior varies with respect to `GNU grep` in terms of features, option names, output style, regular expressions, etc.

 **Project links**